 The existing tagline – “Your Cross-Cultural Partner” – was seen as not necessarily inaccurate, but perhaps too ambiguous to meaningfully communicate the company’s true selling proposition.

-Toast was commissioned to hold up a magnifying glass to Polyglot.
+Toast was commissioned to hold up a magnifying glass to Polyglot Group.
 Only through homing in on their core values, identity, and purpose, could we develop a meaningful brand essence and visual identity.

 Toast is constantly refining its approach, but a key tenet of the process doesn’t change: nobody knows a brand better than its staff and its customers.